Yutaka-Sawada/MultiPar/README.md

 v1.3.1.8 is public

- This is minor bug fix version.
+&nbsp; This is minor bug fix version.
 Though I updated many files, most users don't see the difference.
 Because there may be a problem still, I didn't set this version as stable yet.
 When I cannot re-produce a problem nor test a behavior myself, it's difficult to solve.